domsinclair/PinegrowBits/cheatsheet.md

 ### Padding ([Tailwind Docs](https://tailwindcss.com/docs/padding))

-The basic syntax is <kbd> p </kbd>  followed by the number of Pixels.
-It can be applied specificall with the use of the spacing modifioers ie;  <kbd> pt-4 </kbd> to produce a top padding of 4 pixels.
+The basic syntax is <kbd> p </kbd>  followed by the number of pixels.
+It can be applied specified with the use of the spacing modifiers ie;  <kbd> pt-4 </kbd> to produce a top padding of 4 pixels.

 ### Margin  ([Tailwind Docs](https://tailwindcss.com/docs/margin))